AlishaSoedamah/AlishaSoedamah/README.md

-# Hi there, I'm Alisha :octocat:
+# :octocat: Hi there, I'm Alisha :octocat:
 A frontend developer from the Netherlands

 ### A couple of things I'm up to: